On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Problem Setting and Related Background

+then the delivery scheme is called ``one-shot''.
+In words, this means that $W^{k}_{d_k}(i)$ is a deterministic function of the codeword transmitted by a {\em single} user $j_k(i)$ and of the cache content $\Mc_k$ of the demanding user $k$.
+Therefore, each user $k$ can recover each of its needed bits from its own cache and the transmission of a single other user. $\lozenge$ \end{definition}

+Under the one-shot delivery assumption, let $W^{k,k'}_{d_k}$ denote the block of all bits needed by user $k$ and decoded from the codeword transmitted by a user $k'$.
+Then, the one-shot condition implies

-In addition, we also define $W^{k,i}_{d_k,\Vc}$ as the block of bits needed by user $k$ and recovered from the transmission of user $i$, which are exclusively cached by users in $\Vc$.
-Hence, we have for each user $k\in[K]$
+In addition, we also define $W^{k,k'}_{d_k,\Vc}$ as the block of bits needed by user $k$ and recovered from the codeword of user $k'$ which are exclusively cached by users in $\Vc$.
+Hence, for all pairs of users $k,k' \in[K]$, the following holds